elementor/elementor/docs/modules/tabs-v2/index.md

       }
   }
   ```
-* More advance example of registering the widget and manipulate the views.
+* More advance example of register the widget and manipulate the views.
     ```javascript
     import View from './views/view';            // Custom view for handling the clicks. import EmptyView from './views/empty';      // Customn empty view for handling empty in the widget.